-How Secondhand Shopping Became Cool
+How Secondhand Shopping Became Cool Again

 In addition to scoring some amazing affordable finds, shopping secondhand used to come with an accompanying stigma.
 While vintage has had fashion-loving fans for a long time, buying things second-hand – especially newer seasons or in the nineties and noughties – was as somewhat shameful instead of smart and strategic.

-Times have changed; as consignment stores rise in popularity, even those with dollars to drop are no longer embarrassed to shop secondhand.
+Times have changed.
+As consignment stores rise in popularity, even those with dollars to drop are no longer embarrassed to shop secondhand.

 Why?
 It makes sense, frankly (especially if you pay the brutally high living costs to live in Toronto).
 The city’s consignment stores are full of fabulous gently used clothes, shoes, and accessories that you may never be able to afford new.
 Some items – like timeless designer purses or leather jackets – may actually age like a fine wine.

 Resale’s come-up can be attributed to a number of things, including sustainability, minimalism, and the care consignment stores now put into selection in their offerings.